 Omnichrome Series 43 (Melles Griot Series 643) Argon/Krypton Ion Laser System

 The Series 43 from Omnichrome (later acquired by Melles Griot and re-branded as the Series 643) is an argon/krypton ion laser capable of several mW of output power and can potentially output several different visible wavelengths at once (multiline).
 The ~568nm wavelength seems to be most prominent in this unit, but this can vary greatly based on system design and operating parameters.
 Argon/Krypton ion lasers are quite uncommon to find in working condition nowadays and are highly desirable among laser enthusiasts.
 Used argon ion lasers are not difficult or very expensive to obtain, even in working condition.
 Krypton ion lasers are another story.
 If you can find one in working condition, it will likely be expensive!
 Both argon ion and krypton ion lasers follow the same operating principles.
 The main differences include the gas or gas mixture used within the tube, and the optics.
 Different gases and optics result in different wavelengths of light output.
 Many krypton ion lasers can actually be converted to "white light" lasers by changing out the optics.
 This is very desirable, but generally is an expensive and risky undertaking.
 The power supply technology and overall laser head structure remains the same.
-Pretty much any Ion laser is incredible inefficient, they can draw anywhere from 1000 watts to several kilowatts and generally produce anywhere from 50-200mW of output power (smaller air-cooled units).
+Pretty much any Ion laser is incredibly inefficient, they can draw anywhere from 1000 watts to several kilowatts and generally produce anywhere from 50-200mW of output power (smaller air-cooled units).
 The power supply used in conjunction with this Omnichrome Series 43 (Melles Griot 643) laser head is the model 171 ion laser power supply.
 There are 3 potential power supplies that can be used with the Melles Griot series 543 and 643 ion laser heads.
 The model 171 and 176 power supplies use a DC cathode filament supply.
 The model 170 power supply uses an AC cathode filament supply.

 Laser Head